Leather Viking Spectacle Helmet

 ||Includes Adjustable Leather Liner

 Once more, for those not listening in the back of the room, Vikings as a general rule, did not wear helmets with horns on them.
 Horns may well have been worn for ceremonial occasions, but wearing horns in battle is really not a very good idea for a slew of reason.
-The best of these reasons is the humiliation of being killed because your horns got caught in the rigging of your longship as you began your assault on another Viking ship.
+The best of these reasons is the embarrassment of being killed because your horns got caught in the rigging of your longship as you began your assault on another Viking ship.

 Another little known fact is that a great number of Vikings wore leather helmets into battle.
-You see, metal helmets were a pain in the ass to make, so armor smiths tended to charge a lot for them (especially when some moronic greenhorn would ask for “a really cool helmet with crazy horns on top.”).
+You see, metal helmets were a pain in the neck to make, so armor smiths tended to charge a lot for them (especially when some moronic greenhorn would ask for “a really cool helmet with crazy horns on top.”).
 Quite a few Vikings could not afford metal helmets (that’s sort of why they went on raids in the first place), so they had leather ones made for them.

 Not many leather helmets have been found in archeological digs (leather doesn’t tend to hold up well over thousands of years), but there is a lot of evidence that leather helms were as common as metal ones.
 This particular helmet is a replica of the common spectacle helms of metal found in various digs.